mariamaged24/XorithmTest/README.md

 * This project was implemented using Nextjs, so for someone to use/edit this project they need a basic understanding of Nextjs, Reactjs, HTML & CSS.
 * The styling libraries used in thisproject are Bootrstrap & MaterialUI.

-* To achieve authentication in this application, 2 methods were used:
+* To achieve authentication in this application, 2 methods were used and integrated with NextAuth:
     * Firebase authentication for using email and passwords
     * OAuth authentication for third parties to achieve google sign-in authentication